 Undergraduate Studies

-The College of Computing and Informatics offers a B.S. and a B.A. in Computer Science (CS) as well as opportunities to earn a CS Minor or an undergraduate certificate in Game Design.
+The College of Computing and Informatics offers B.S. and B.A. programs in Computer Science (CS), B.S. programs in Data Science and Sports Analytics, multiple computing related Minors, and an undergraduate certificate in Game Design.
 In addition, the College offers an Honors program and an Early Entry program.
+Starting in Fall 2026, the College will also offer a B.S. program in Artificial Intelligence.

 The B.S. in Computer Science offers six different concentrations.
-The B.S. program has 29 hours of core Computer Science courses, a series of courses to choose from as major electives, and 15 semester hours of related work in a discipline outside computer science, possibly forming a minor in that discipline area.
-The B.A. in Computer Science offers three concentrations and it is less structured than the B.S. providing the student more flexibility in how to combine the B.A. with other academic programs of study.
-The B.A. includes a core of 19 hours that are generally prerequisites for most upper level courses in computing.
-The concentrations include:
+The B.S. program has 30 hours of core Computer Science courses, a variety of Capstone course options, 15 semester hours of related work in a discipline outside computer science, possibly forming a minor in that discipline area, and concentration-specific requirements.
+The B.A. in Computer Science offers three concentrations and it is less structured than the B.S., providing students more flexibility in how to combine the B.A. with other academic programs of study.
+The B.A. includes a core of 20 hours that are generally prerequisites for most upper level courses in computing.
+The Computer Science concentrations include:

 • Loading…